Citroën Saxo

-The Citroën Saxo was a supermini produced by the French manufacturer Citroën from 1996 to 2004.
+The Citroën Saxo is a supermini car which was produced by the French manufacturer Citroën from 1996 to 2003.
 It was sold in Japan as the Citroën Chanson, because Honda had registered the "Saxo" name.
-As a badge engineered variant of the Peugeot 106 (which itself was a development of the Citroën AX), the major difference being interiors and body panels.
-Production ended in 2004, when it was replaced with the Citroën C2 and Citroën C3.
+The Saxo was a development of the Citroën AX and Peugeot 106, which shared a platform and running gear (the major difference being interiors and body panels).
+It was discontinued in 2003, when it was replaced with the Citroën C2 and Citroën C3 which launched a year earlier.
+Both models were developed alongside the Peugeot 206.

 Overview

 Engines and performance

-All engines were from the PSA TU engine series that powered the Peugeot 205 from 1988 and the Citroën AX, and had their roots before that with the OHC PSA X engine various other PSA cars used, such as the Citroën Visa, Peugeot 104 and early Peugeot 205.
+All engines were from the PSA TU engine series that powered the Peugeot 205 from 1988 and the Citroën AX, and had their roots before that with the OHC PSA X engine various other PSA cars used such as the Citroën Visa and the predecessors of the Peugeot 206 (Peugeot 104 and Peugeot 205).
 The range included five petrol engines and one diesel engine, all naturally aspirated.

 Although the quoted power outputs are low in comparison to modern small hatchbacks, or even to other hatchbacks of the time, the kerb weight was generally very low, with even the range-topping VTS having a kerb weight of just 935 kg, with other smaller engine models (except the diesel) being around 100 kg lighter than this.

 This meant a high power to weight ratio resulting in decent acceleration and made the car suitable for city driving.
 Aside from the VTS which had 16 valves, all engines were the older SOHC units which meant relatively low city MPG figures.
 Even the popular 1.1i engine would struggle to achieve more than 35 to 40mpg in town when driven carefully.

 The real world consumption between the smaller engines and the nippy 1.4i Westcoast/Furio variant was hardly noticeable, however the insurance premiums were.
 The early 1.0i was quite under powered, with the 1.1i being considered much better, since it was nearly 200cc larger and had roughly 30% more torque.

 There were three sport models of the Saxo: